Mental Health Impacts All of Us

 - works with community mental-health providers to offer counseling, trainings, interventions, and crisis support.

-- School Mental Health Consultant Program
+- School Mental Health Specialist Program

 - School Mental Health Prevention and Intervention Program